 - Next, I opted for the One Big Suitcase model.
 This was prompted by the Emirates Airlines baggage policy, but it was a pretty good option tbh.
 I could fit a decent amount of things, and I could fly with more than just a ziplock bag of liquids.
 This is a luxury I have not experienced in many years because of my addiction to cheap traveling.
 However, I did have to be careful to not pack it to be too heavy since I travel solo and need to lift it on and off of buses and drag it up stairs.
 Plus, lugging it over the cobblestone streets of Tirana, Albania at 7 am was not a wildly fun experience.
 But not having to sit on my bag to zip it was lovely.

 - Currently, I’m back to just the 35L backpack life.
 This is partly driven by Covid concerns – traveling these days is pretty stressful as it is, and I didn’t know exactly where I would end up.
 Plus it was summer when I departed, which makes packing light a whole lot easier.
 Winter climates and the minimalist digital nomad life don’t really mix.
-But now I’ve been in Split, Croatia for 5 months and counting, living in a lovely apartment.
+But now I’ve been in Split, Croatia since August 2020, living in a lovely apartment.
 I’ve been able to buy a few more things and have more than three outfits again.
 (Not that there’s anywhere to go in those outfits except down to the pier for an alfresco beer, but I digress.)

 Which bag option should you pick?
 I can’t tell you that.
 I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that’s not true for other digital nomad jobs.
 Plus if you have a traveling companion to help you with your bags, those stairs can seem less onerous.

-I adore my Tortuga Outbreaker (not an ad, I’m just truly obsessed with it) and think it’s a perfect digital nomad backpack.
+I adore my Tortuga Outbreaker and think it’s a perfect digital nomad backpack.
 It looks sharper than a typical backpack and has tons of compartments for all your gear and tech.
 Plus it really takes a beating well.

 Someday in the post-Covid era I might go back to the big bag strategy, but that seems pretty far in the future right now!